-Figure 14.28 shows a sample flowchart for transmission.
-All the processing steps are automatically performed using a TXI interrupt request to activate the DTC or DMAC.
+Figure 13.28 shows a sample flowchart for transmission.
+All the processing steps are automatically performed using a TXI interrupt request to activate the DTC.
 In transmission, the TEND and TDRE flags in SSR are simultaneously set to 1, thus generating a TXI interrupt request if the TIE bit in SCR has been set to 1.
-This activates the DTC or DMAC by a TXI request thus allowing transfer of transmit data if the TXI interrupt request is specified as a source of DTC or DMAC activation beforehand.
-The TDRE and TEND flags are automatically cleared to 0 at data transfer by the DTC or DMAC.
-If an error occurs, the SCI automatically retransmits the same data.
-During re-transmission, TEND remains as 0, thus not activating the DTC or DMAC.
-Therefore, the SCI and DTC or DMAC automatically transmit the specified number of bytes, including re-transmission in the case of error occurrence.
+This activates the DTC by a TXI request thus allowing transfer of transmit data if the TXI interrupt request is specified as a source of DTC activation beforehand.
+The TDRE and TEND flags are automatically cleared to 0 at data transfer by the DTC.
+If an error occurs, the SCI automatically re-transmits the same data.
+During re-transmission, TEND remains as 0, thus not activating the DTC.
+Therefore, the SCI and DTC automatically transmit the specified number of bytes, including re-transmission in the case of error occurrence.
 However, the ERS flag is not automatically cleared; the ERS flag must be cleared by previously setting the RIE bit to 1 to enable an ERI interrupt request to be generated at error occurrence.

-When transmitting/receiving data using the DTC or DMAC, be sure to set and enable the DTC or DMAC prior to making SCI settings.
-For DTC or DMAC settings, see section 7, DMA Controller (DMAC) and section 8, Data Transfer Controller (DTC).
+When transmitting/receiving data using the DTC, be sure to set and enable the DTC prior to making SCI settings.
+For DTC settings, see section 7, Data Transfer Controller (DTC).

-Figure 14.26 Data Re-Transfer Operation in SCI Transmission Mode
+Figure 13.26 Data Re-Transfer Operation in SCI Transmission Mode

 Note that the TEND flag is set in different timings depending on the GM bit setting in SMR.
-Figure 14.27 shows the TEND flag set timing.
+Figure 13.27 shows the TEND flag set timing.

-Figure 14.27 TEND Flag Set Timing during Transmission
+Figure 13.27 TEND Flag Set Timing during Transmission

-Figure 14.28 Sample Transmission Flowchart
+Figure 13.28 Sample Transmission Flowchart

-14.7.7 Serial Data Reception (Except in Block Transfer Mode)
+13.7.7 Serial Data Reception (Except in Block Transfer Mode)

 Data reception in smart card interface mode is similar to that in normal serial communication interface mode.
-Figure 14.29 shows the data re-transfer operation during reception.
+Figure 13.29 shows the data re-transfer operation during reception.